backpack-o-stuff/data-layer-aspnetcore/README.md

 Data Layer practices and helpers in ASP.NET Core.

-* NOTE: this is not an example of how to setup the other layers and systems of the application.
-See other repositories for better examples.
+* NOTE: Focus of this repository is to highlight the Data layer and how the others interact with it.
+Other layers may/will contain shortcuts.

 ---